MicrosoftDocs/data-api-builder-docs/data-api-builder/quickstart-nosql.md

     > [!TIP]
     > In this example, the application is running on `localhost` at port **5000**.
 Your running application may have a different address and port.

-1. Try the API manually by issuing the following GraphQL operation.
+1. Go to the GraphQL endpoint by navigating to `/graphql` and running this operation.

     ```graphql
     query {